-Cash provided by or used by investing activities primarily consists of purchases of computer network equipment to support our Internet user panel and maintenance of our database, furniture and equipment to support our operations, purchases and sales of marketable securities, and payments related to the acquisition of several companies.
+Cash provided by or used by investing activities primarily consists of payments related to the acquisition of several companies and, to a lesser degree, purchases of computer network equipment to support our Internet user panel and maintenance of our database, furniture and equipment to support our operations.
 As our customer base continues to expand, we expect purchases of technical infrastructure equipment to grow in absolute dollars.
 The extent of these investments will be affected by our ability to expand relationships with existing customers, grow our customer base, introduce new digital formats and increase our international presence.